Migrating Metadata Permissions to LakeFormation

 Prerequisites

-• The permission policy files to be migrated have been exported and uploaded to the OBS parallel file system.
+- Export the permission policy files to be migrated and upload them to the OBS parallel file system.
 For details about how to export permissions, contact the corresponding service support personnel.

 If the migration type is set to DLF, the mapping and migration policies are as follows: